mmmarinho/mmmarinho.github.io/_pages/cv.md

 Research grants
 ======
 **Main investigator**
-* Grant-in-Aid for Early-Career Scientists, Japan Society for Early Carrer Scientists (2019-2021)
+* Grant-in-Aid for Early-Career Scientists, Japan Society for the Promotion of Science (2019-2021)

 Reviews
 ======